katiana22/GDM-PCE/README.md

 ## General info

-This Git repository contains python codes for constructing Grassmannian diffusion maps-based adaptive polynomial chaos expansion surrogates, ideal for cases when complex computational models generating high-dimensional outputs are considered.
+This Git repository contains python codes for constructing Grassmannian diffusion maps-based adaptive polynomial chaos expansion surrogates, ideal for complex applications and models generating high-dimensional outputs.
 The proposed method is able to handle very high-dimensional datsets, perform succesfully in the small data regime and accelarate uncertainty quantification (UQ) tasks in general.

 ## Methods-pipeline
-**GDM PCE** uses concepts from manifold learning (nonlinear dimensionallity reduction) and surrogate modeling (Polynomial chaos expansion or PCE)
+**GDM PCE** uses concepts from manifold learning and surrogate modeling.

 Details of the methdology can be found in our ArXiv paper here:  url